tobixen/calendar-cli/README.md

 calendar-cli depends on quite some python libraries, i.e. pytz, caldav, etc.  "sudo ./setup.py install" should take care of all those eventually.

+The calendar-cli executable can be executed as it is, or copied to /usr/bin.
+Make sure to copy the content - as of v0.12, calendar-cli is actually a symlink to calendar_cli.py.
+This mess will be fixed up in v1.0.

 Support
 -------